 Our team at Cary Dental will take care of your wisdom tooth extraction with compassion and skill.
 Having your wisdom teeth extracted might seem stressful and time-consuming.
-Fortunately, your visit will be efficient, and we can help make you comfortable with IV sedation.
+Fortunately, your visit will be efficient, and we can help make you comfortable.

 Why Should I Have My Wisdom Teeth Removed?

 - Pushing or shifting teeth, sometimes undoing orthodontic work.

 - Food and bacteria can get caught when a tooth doesn’t come all the way in, which causes decay.